mikumikudice/leaf/README.md

     angry = leaf.asrc('idle', 2, 5, 9),
 }

-ghost = leaf.new_obj('pm-ghost', 0, 32, leaf.vector(), clip)
+ghost = leaf.create('pm-ghost', 0, 32, leaf.vector(0, 0), clip)
 ```

 ## Resources
-Leaf uses two png files ("tilemap.png" to the tile map class and "sprites.png" to animator objects) in `resources/` as graphic sources and all files in `tracks/` as audio souces.
+Leaf uses two png files ("tilemap.png" to the tilemap class and "sprites.png" to animator objects) in `resources/` as graphic sources and all files in `tracks/` as audio souces.
 The graphic files will be automaticly loaded, except if you use `leaf.skip('resources')`.

 ## Animator Object
 Animation class, responsible for controlling and animating sprites.